 - Administer the Floodplain Development Regulation

-THE PLANNING COMMISSION is a recommending body made up of volunteers (State statute) who generally meet on the second Wednesday of every month (more information found here).
+THE PLANNING COMMISSION is a recommending body made up of volunteers, as directed by Kansas Statute 12-744, who generally meet on the second Wednesday of every month (more information found here).
 They review proposed changes in land use to ensure they conform to the Zoning & Subdivision Regulations and the goals, policies and objectives of the Comprehensive Plan.
 The Planning Commission then submits a recommendation to the Board of County Commissioners (BOCC) concerning the approval of said applications.
 The Planning Commission has the ability to approve preliminary plats, but final plats are approved by the BOCC.

 THE BOARD OF ZONING APPEALS (BZA) is a quasi-judicial body also made up of volunteers.
 Meetings are held as needed immediately following Planning Commission meetings.
 The BZA considers requests for variances from the regulations and arbitrates when decisions made by staff in the interpretation of the regulations are questioned.
 The BZA's decisions must be firmly backed by finding of facts and detailed reasoning.
 The decision from the BZA is final and may only be appealed to the District Court.